jrshort89/jrshort89/README.md

 ### Hi there  👋

-🔭  I am currently working on a code wars clone/learning platform!
+🔭  I am currently contributing to open source work!

 🤔  I’m looking for help with breaking into the open-source community in a meaningful way.